Graduate Student Supervision

 I am not currently accepting graduate students.

-I believe my role, as a teacher at Queen's, is to facilitate understanding so students are able to achieve the goals they have set in their education as undergraduate nurses.
+I believe my role, as a teacher at Queen's, is to facilitate understanding so students can achieve the goals they have set in their education as undergraduate nurses.
 This facilitation includes engaging students into deeper learning.
 I feel learners will commit themselves to this type of learning and will devote the energy to learning that is relevant to them and their goals.
 My role is to characterize and capture the learner's attention by creating an environment in which they can engage in deeper learning.

 My Master of Science Research focused on the "Supportive care needs of parents of children with cancer, in transition from diagnosis to treatment".
 I have worked as a Junior Researcher with Dr. Margaret Harrison on a study entitled "Transitions and continuity of pediatric care: A study of family and provider perspectives".

-Chair of the Undergraduate Academic Progress and Graduation Committee
+Chair, Undergraduate Academic Progress and Graduation Committee

 Member of Queen's Joanna Briggs Collaboration